-Three alternatives and one alternative element were considered but eliminated from further analysis.
+Three Four alternatives and one alternative element were considered but eliminated from further analysis.
 The following is a brief description of the dismissed alternatives and element, including reasons for dismissal.

-Remove Yellowstone cutthroat trout with electrofishing, angling, gill nets, and/or trap nets instead of rotenone.
+Remove Yellowstone cutthroat trout with (1) electrofishing, (2) angling, (3) gill nets, and/or trap nets, and (4) introduction of sterile YY-chromosome male fish instead of rotenone.
 At 17.5 and 72.2 acres (7.1 and 29.2 hectares) respectively, Camas Lake and Lake Evangeline are too large for electrofishing and/or angling to remove Yellowstone cutthroat trout to any measurable degree.
 Gill and/or trap netting would be also necessary for any observable reduction.
 Such methods have been successful in removing non-native fish from small lakes and short reaches of stream elsewhere (Knapp et al. 2007; Pacas and Taylor 2015; and Vredenburg 2004).
 For example, in Banff National Park, non-native brook trout were successfully removed from a 57.1-acre lake (23.1-hectares), a 23.9-acres lake (9.7-hectares), and a 2.8-mile (4.5-kilometer) downstream stretch of river using electrofishing and gill nets deployed from a rowboat (Pacas and Taylor 2015).
 Similarly, Shepard et al. (2002) removed brook trout using backpack electrofishing from a relatively short, small, and simplified (through riparian vegetation removal) stream in Montana to benefit westslope cutthroat trout.
 But these efforts required year-round net sets and/or electrofishing for five to eight years (Pacas and Taylor 2015; Shepard et al. 2002).
 Using motorized watercraft to deploy and work the gill nets would increase efficiency, but would still likely require five years or more to successfully reduce the population.
 Gill netting also rarely achieves complete removal of the target population, and is generally more useful for suppressing non-native fish numbers (i.e. reducing them such that they pose a decreased threat to native species but are not necessarily eliminated).
 This is especially the case for lakes that are also inhabited by native fish, since non-native fish can be targeted while native fish are avoided.
 Rotenone, on the other hand, would enable the complete removal of the Yellowstone cutthroat trout populations in Camas Lake and Lake Evangeline, and is an appropriate choice since the lakes are 100% inhabited by the target species.
 Complete removal of the Yellowstone cutthroat trout population from the lakes and the stream above Arrow Lake is necessary to reduce the overall risk of hybridization downstream and to provide secure habitat for translocated westslope cutthroat trout and bull trout.
 The mortality of individual native fish downstream would be a tradeoff that would not affect native fish at the population level (see impacts analysis for westslope cutthroat trout and bull trout in Chapter 3, and Other Native Fish in Appendix D) and would be mitigated by collecting and moving as many native fish as possible to untreated waters.
+Gradual elimination of Yellowstone cutthroat trout through introduction of sterile YY chromosome male fish is not feasible because this type of sterile fish does not exist for the cutthroat trout species.